 You can decide to refuse the field sobriety test.
 However, your refusal attracts consequences.
 The Idaho Code deals with the penalties and suspension for refusal.
 The penalty ranges from fines of $250, driver’s license suspension, or mandatory installation of an ignition interlock system.

-How Can a Criminal Defense Lawyer in Boise, Idaho Help You?
+How Can a Criminal Defense Lawyer Help You?

 Field sobriety tests can be nearly impossible to pass, even when sober.
 In addition, DUI convictions attract strict penalties that can affect you.
 So, you need a lawyer that can fight aggressively for your rights.

 At Trilogy Law Group, we know how to challenge the different types of field sobriety tests.
-We invite you to reach out to our criminal defense lawyers in Boise, ID, for a free consultation.
+We invite you to reach out to our criminal defense lawyers, for a free consultation.